Automation Billing and Costs

 Chainlink Automation only requires an execution fee for transactions on-chain.
-This fee includes the transaction cost, a percentage premium (refer to the formula below), and a small fixed gas overhead accounting for gas between the network and the registry.
-The premium compensates the Automation Network for monitoring and performing your upkeep.
-The premium varies by chain and is listed on our Supported Networks page.
+This fee includes the transaction cost, a node operator percentage fee (refer to the formula below), and a small fixed gas overhead accounting for gas between the network and the registry.
+The percentage fee compensates the Automation Network for monitoring and performing your upkeep.
+The Automation percentage fee varies by chain and is listed on our Supported Networks page.

 There is no registration fee or other fees for any off-chain computation.

 Example: An upkeep transaction was performed on Polygon mainnet.
 It used 110,051 gas at a gas price of 182,723,799,380 wei.
 The node operator percentage on Polygon was 70% at the time of this transaction, and this fee varies by network.
 The LINK/MATIC exchange rate for this transaction was 7,308,290,731,273,610,000 wei.
 The upkeep's LINK balance was reduced by a fee of 0.008077 LINK.